 Transparency and explainability are key characteristics for the realisation of trustworthy AI.
 Two recent events within our work programme on trustworthy AI brought together leading experts in the field to discuss the most prominent international standardisation initiatives on AI transparency and explainability.
-They also provided a unique opportunity to shape early-draft standards currently being developed within ISO/IEC, namely ISO/IEC AWI 12792 and ISO/IEC AWI TS 6254.
-In this blog post we provide a brief summary of the events and share key topics of discussion and outputs with the wider AI Standards Hub community.
+The webinar focused on giving an overview of the current standardisation landscape to a broad audience, while the workshop provided a unique opportunity to an engaged and diverse group of stakeholders to shape early-draft standards currently being developed within ISO/IEC, namely ISO/IEC AWI 12792 and ISO/IEC AWI TS 6254.

 The first event, a webinar held on 8 December, featured speakers directly involved in the development of relevant IEEE and ISO/IEC standards.
 The aim of the event was to provide an overview of the current standardisation landscape for AI transparency and explainability to a broad audience and encourage active engagement within this space.

 Professor Alan Winfield, Chair of IEEE SA working group P7001, presented an overview of the recently published standard IEEE P7001-2021 which sets out measurable and testable levels of transparency for autonomous systems.
 In his presentation, Professor Winfield outlined the scope and structure of P7001 and highlighted the importance of transparency in autonomous systems for ensuring accountability.
 This segment also included a brief introduction to the five stakeholder groups and the different levels of transparency identified in the standard.